 Plans of study for thesis and non-thesis Applied Science Master of Science degrees must include a minimum of 9 credit hours of quantitative courses including mathematics at the 5000 level or above; engineering, modeling, simulation, and optimization methods; and applied statistics and/or probability.
-These quantitative courses must include 3 credits selected from the approved list of math or applied statistics courses in Appendix C. The remaining 6 hours of quantitative courses may be selected from other courses in Appendix C or the example list in Appendix D or other similar courses.
+These quantitative courses must include 3 credits selected from the approved list of math or applied statistics courses in Appendix C. (Students wishing to use credit from a graduate statistics or math course not listed in the ABE Graduate Manual or from another institution must provide a copy of the syllabus for approval by the ABE Graduate Committee).

+The remaining 6 hours of quantitative courses may be selected from other courses in Appendix C or the example list in Appendix D or other similar courses.
 Beyond the 9-credit minimum quantitative course requirement, students should take additional math, information technology, systems analysis, optimization, microbiology, biology, chemistry, ecology, etc. as appropriate.